Easily find who owns an empty property

 Your local council has a number of enforcement power to deal with empty homes.
 As part of a council’s long term housing policy, it’s likely they will have an empty homes strategy.

-This plan sets out how they will tackle empty homes in their area.
+This plan sets out how they will tackle empty property and homes in their area.
 You can ask for a copy or search for information on their website.

-A good local estate agent will keep their nose to the ground and will know of any empty properties in your area.
+A good local estate agent will keep their nose to the ground and will know if there’s any empty property in your area.
 They might have even approached the owner to see if they can list the property.
 If they have, they’ll be one step ahead of you.

 They’re unlike to put properties in need to serious TLC in their shop window.
 However, this doesn’t mean they don’t have any.
 You could discover that they have a few stuck in their filing cabinet and one could easily fit your requirements.